‹ Back to New at Amity Blog

 3. HR Measures

-Customer 360° is enabled by working as one team across various departments of the Bank by bringing together the strength and expertise of each employees.
+Customer 360° is enabled by working as one team across various departments of the bank by bringing together the strength and expertise of each employee.

 To encourage teamwork, the bank also scrapped the bell curve assessment for employees, which rewards individual outperformers as part of a human resource (HR) policy overhaul (named “one bank, one team”).
 This focus on team performance led to the bank’s superior financial and operational performance (Anand Adhikari, 2023; Rebello, 2021).